 USFWS: Not listed

-- When toucans sleep, they turn their head so that their long bill rests on their back and their tail is folded over their head.
-The bird becomes a ball of feathers.
+When toucans sleep, they turn their head so that their long bill rests on their back and their tail is folded over their head.
 Often found in abandoned tree hollows or old woodpecker holes, 5–6 adults may sleep in one hole.

-- The keel-billed toucan is the national bird of Belize, or "bill bird" as it is known locally.
+The keel-billed toucan is the national bird of Belize.

-- In its native region, toucans are associated with evil spirits and are thought to be the incarnation of a demon.
+In their native regions, toucans are sometimes associated with evil spirits and are thought to be the incarnation of a demon.
 In certain religions of South and Central America, the father of a new child must not eat toucan flesh as it might bewitch the newborn and cause it to fade away.
 The toucan can also be a tribal totem and the medicine man can use it as an incarnation to fly to the spirit world.

-- Toucans have a loud frog like call that can be heard up to a half mile away in the jungle!
+Toucans have a loud frog-like call that can be heard up to a half mile away.

 Ecology and Conservation

-Many species of toucan are popular in the pet trade due to its brightly colored bill and keen intelligence.
+Many species of toucan are popular in the pet trade due to their brightly colored bills and keen intelligence.